 After the incense ceremony.

 Then we went on to play an old game which would have been entertainment for nobility and others of the sort in the past.
 Some incense was placed on top of the creation which was made to contain the source of heat, which would warm up the incense.
 The heat would in turn release the smell.
 Some of the incense which was used was more valuable than gold.
-The game we played was to small and tray to remember the scent of three separate types of incense.
+The game we played was to smell and try to remember the scent of three separate types of incense.
 Then we would later on be exposed to them again.
 One by one.
-In a slow and prober ritual.
+In a slow and proper ritual.
 And then we would write down our answers, guessing in which order we were now being exposed to various scents.
-Every time we received a scent we would hold it in the cup like container, turn it 180 degrees in two moves, place one hand over the container, smell, turn our head away, turn back and smell again, the turn away, then rotate the container 180 degrees in the opposite direction (in two moves) and hand it to the next person.
+Every time we received a scent we would hold it in the cup-like container, turn it 180 degrees in two moves, place one hand over the container, smell, turn our head away, turn back and smell again, then turn away, then rotate the container 180 degrees in the opposite direction (in two moves) and hand it to the next person.
 So much care, so many rules, so much ritual…

 This 88 year old woman makes me look 200 (tea ceremony).